onera/acetone/tutorials/README.md

 ## ACETONE Tutorial 0: Installing the package

-This short tutorials shows a few ways to install the package on the user's machine.
+This short tutorial shows a few ways to install the package on the user's machine.
 (If the tutorials are run with Binder, the package is automatically installed).